 Moving the District's election to even-numbered election years will not impact the Registration & Elections Division in its conduct of elections at this time.
-It could, however, slightly increase the cost of elections to the remaining jurisdictions in odd-numbered years.
+However, the cost of elections will increase for the remaining jurisdictions that hold elections in 2017 and 2019.
 While there is no fiscal impact on the County now, as each jurisdiction moves to even-numbered year elections, the County's proportional share of elections costs for these elections will be reduced.
 Finally, as noted above, if all jurisdictions move to even-numbered year elections, the Registration & Elections Division is likely to incur substantial additional labor and other costs during even-numbered year elections.